akuklev/HOCC/README.md

 are interpreted as bounded in `Vₙ`.

-The universe `Ω°` has the structure of Heyting algebra, and every Heyting algebra can be embedded (vie Kripke Representation) into the Heyting algebra of up-sets of some poset.
+The universe `Ω°` has the structure of Heyting algebra, and every Heyting algebra can be embedded (via Kripke Representation) into the Heyting algebra of up-sets of some poset.
 It seems possible to interpret $CC_{obs}($n + 1$)$ in ZFC($n + 1$) in such a way that the propositions `p : Ω°` will be modeled by up-sets of the inaccessible cardinal $V_κ$ taken as a poset of sets ordered by inclusion.
 On the type-theoretic side we'll have the type of Aczel sets `Vₙ` modelling ZFC($n$).